 You’ve probably heard the term “flat feet” before, but most people don’t know that it can cause tremendous pain and discomfort for patients.
 If you have pain in the middle of your foot or if it is difficult for you to stand on your tiptoes, you may be suffering from flat feet.
-Little Elm patients should call Dr. Verville today to find out how she can help relieve your pain.
+Little Elm patients should call Dr. Verville today to find out how she can help relieve their pain.
 You don’t have to just “grin and bear it” when it comes to flat feet.

 How Do I Get Started?